MaxDeSantis/infix_calculator/README.md

 # Description

-This project was completed as an honors contract for my CS2433 (C/C++ Programming) course.
+This project was completed as an honors contract for one of my programming courses.
 The Infix evaluation is implemented with a recursive parser that moves through the inputted expression.
 It cannot handle the order of operations, so parentheses are required to evaluate expressions as intended.

 # Features